zvada/technology/docs/release/cut-sw-release.md

 ### Step 5: Create the client tarballs

-Create the client tarballs as root on an EL7 fermicloud machine using the relevant script from git:
+Create the OSG 3.4 client tarballs as root on an EL7 fermicloud machine using the relevant script from git:

 ```bash
 NON_UPCOMING_VERSIONS="<NON-UPCOMING VERSION(S)>"